mobify/pikabu/README.md

         </div>
     </div>

-## Custom CSS Class Names
+## All Available Options

+    var pikabu = new Pikabu({

+        // The viewport encapsulates all content & pikabu side-ins on the page.
+        viewportSelector: '.m-pikabu-viewport',

-If you'd like to request different elements be used as controls, you can easily override any of the default pikabu class names.
+        // If you'd like to request different elements be used as controls, you
+        // can easily override any of the default pikabu class names.

-IMPORTANT: If you change the class names here, please remember to change the appropriate classes in the stylesheets as well.
+        // IMPORTANT: If you change the class names here, please remember to

-    pikabu = new Pikabu({
-        viewportSelector: [viewport-selector],
+        // change the appropriate classes in the stylesheets as well.

         selectors: {

-            element: '.m-pikabu-container',
+            element: '.m-pikabu-container', // Selector for page content
+            navToggles: '.m-pikabu-nav-toggle', // Pikabu toggle button
+            overlay: '.m-pikabu-overlay',   // Click-to-close overlay

             // Sidebars
-            common: '.m-pikabu-sidebar',
+            common: '.m-pikabu-sidebar',    // Base class for either sidebar
-            left: '.m-pikabu-left',
+            left: '.m-pikabu-left',         // Left sidebar class
+            right: '.m-pikabu-right'        // Right sidebar class

+        },

+        // Specify left and right sidebar widths independently
+        widths: {
+            left: '70%',
-            right: '.m-pikabu-right',
+            right: '70%'
-            // Click-to-close overlay
-            overlay: '.m-pikabu-overlay',
+        },

-            // Controls that trigger the sidebar
+        // Functions to trigger on initializing, opening and closing the sidebar
-            navToggles: '.m-pikabu-nav-toggle'
-        }
+        onInit: function() { ... },
+        onOpened: function() { ... },
-    }
+        onClosed: function() { ... }

+    });

 ## Available Methods